Supernova: Gravitational waves

 Supernovae are potentially strong galactic sources of gravitational waves, but none have so far been detected.
 The only gravitational wave events so far detected are from mergers of black holes and neutron stars, probable remnants of supernovae.
 Like the neutrino emissions, the gravitational waves produced by a core-collapse supernova are expected to arrive without the delay that affects light.
 Consequently, they may provide information about the core-collapse process that is unavailable by other means.
 Most gravitational-wave signals predicted by supernova models are short in duration, lasting less than a second, and thus difficult to detect.
 Using the arrival of a neutrino signal may provide a trigger that can identify the time window in which to seek the gravitational wave, helping to distinguish the latter from background noise.

 Effect on Earth

 A near-Earth supernova is a supernova close enough to the Earth to have noticeable effects on its biosphere.
-Depending upon the type and energy of the supernova, it could be as far as 3000 light-years away.
+Depending upon the type and energy of the supernova, it could be as far as 3,000 light-years away.

 In 1996 it was theorised that traces of past supernovae might be detectable on Earth in the form of metal isotope signatures in rock strata.
 Iron-60 enrichment was later reported in deep-sea rock of the Pacific Ocean.
 In 2009, elevated levels of nitrate ions were found in Antarctic ice, which coincided with the 1006 and 1054 supernovae.
 Gamma rays from these supernovae could have boosted atmospheric levels of nitrogen oxides, which became trapped in the ice.

+Historically, nearby supernovae may have influenced the biodiversity of life on the planet.
+Geological records suggest that nearby supernova events have led to an increase in cosmic rays, which in turn produced a cooler climate.
+A greater temperature difference between the poles and the equator created stronger winds, increased ocean mixing, and resulted in the transport of nutrients to shallow waters along the continental shelves.
+This led to greater biodiversity.